MhmRhm/MemPoolBench/README.md

 $Env:Path += ";C:\Qt\6.9.3\msvc2022_arm64\lib;C:\Qt\6.9.3\msvc2022_arm64\bin"
 ```

+One of the steps in the workflows defined in the `CMakePresets.json` file
+involves running tests.
+If your application and, consequently, your tests depend
+on Qt, you must add the Qt libraries to the path before running the workflows.

 One last thing, I've encountered a situation on Windows where having Strawberry
 Perl installed can interfere with or disable Cppcheck.
 Just something to keep in
 mind.